ionic-team/ionic-docs/src/content/installation/android.md

 ### Creating an Android Virtual Device

 Android Virtual Devices (AVDs) are a blueprint that the Android emulator uses to run Android OS.
 The following documentation is a quick way to get the Android emulator set up.
-For more detailed instructions and information, see [the Android documentation](https://developer.android.com/studio/run/managing-avds).
+For more detailed instructions and information, see <a href="https://developer.android.com/studio/run/managing-avds" target="_blank">the Android documentation</a>.

 AVDs are managed with the AVD Manager.
 The AVD Manager must be accessed inside an Android project in the **Tools** &raquo; **AVD Manager** menu.
 The **Tools** menu may not be accessible in the main screen.
 Create an Android project to access the full menu.

 ![AVD Setup](../assets/img/installation/android-studio-avd-setup.png)

 Click **Create Virtual Device** and select a suitable device definition.
 If unsure, choose **Pixel 2 XL**.
 Then, select a suitable system image.
 If unsure, choose the latest version.
-See [Android version history](https://en.wikipedia.org/wiki/Android_version_history) for information on Android versions.
+See <a href="https://en.wikipedia.org/wiki/Android_version_history" target="_blank">Android version history</a> for information on Android versions.

 Once the AVD is created, launch the AVD into the Android emulator.
 Keeping the emulator running is the best way to ensure detection while developing Ionic apps for Android.